 Image: fotosv/Shutterstock.comThe blueberry is one of few fruits native to North America.
 Gathered by Native Americans from bogs and forests, they were consumed fresh or preserved and used for medicinal purposes, or as a dye for baskets and cloth.
 Types & Varieties The most common types of blueberries are Northern highbush, lowbush (wild) and rabbiteye.
 Northern highbush blueberries are predominant in North America and include many different varieties.
-Thirty-eight U.S. states produce blueberries, but six account for the majority of cultivated highbush crops in terms of acreage and commercial production: Michigan, Georgia, Washington, Oregon, New Jersey, and North Carolina.
+Six U.S. states account for most cultivated highbush crops in terms of acreage and commercial production: Michigan, Georgia, Washington, Oregon, New Jersey, and North Carolina.
 Newer acreage planted in both Florida and California may influence production in years to come.
 British Columbia is the top producer of highbush blueberries in Canada.
 Lowbush or wild blueberries are used in food processing and grown in Maine and eastern Canada.
 CULTIVATION Blueberry plants perform well in acidic, sandy, well-drained soil.
 Manual harvesting occurs over the course of three to four weeks as the berries ripen.
 Mechanical harvesting tends to cause excessive damage; these berries are considered unfit for the fresh market and sold for processing or freezing.